Council Tax is charged on all domestic properties in England and Wales. One Council Tax bill is issued to each property whether it is occupied or not.

 If you are unsure about whether you should be paying Council Tax you can find out online.

 The Valuation Office Agency’s (VOA) banding system is used to work out how much Council Tax you need to pay.
-You can find out what band your property is in on the VOA’s website or by looking at your bill.
+You can find out what band your property is in at GOV.UK or by looking at your bill.
 The amount you will need to pay per band is shown in the table below:

 |Council Tax band||Total Council Tax

 2018 - 19